MattWestb/IKEA-TRADFRI-ICC-A-1-Module/Firmware/README.md

 Flashing new bootloader to the gecko must being done with J-tag or SWD and using elf (not recomended) or s37 files.

-Its normaly OK flashing without erasing the internal flash, then you can flash the "icc-a-1-bootloader.s37" that contain only the secund stage (Main) bootloader.
+Its normaly OK flashing without erasing the internal flash, then you can flash the [icc-a-1-bootloader.s37](icc-a-1-bootloader.s37) that contain only the secund stage (Main) bootloader.
-If erasing the internal flash you must flashing the "icc-a-1-bootloader-combined.s37" that contains both the first stage and secund stage (Main) bootloader, or your gecko dont boot at all or making cracy GECKO things !
+If erasing the internal flash you must flashing the [icc-a-1-bootloader-combined.s37](icc-a-1-bootloader-combined.s37) or [BTL_STD_S1_256-COM_PB14-PB15-PA0.s37](BTL_STD_S1_256-COM_PB14-PB15-PA0.s37) that contains both the first stage and secund stage (Main) bootloader, or your gecko dont boot at all or making cracy GECKO things !
 I have booting to bootloader after erasing internal and flashing botloader and reading it back and the first 0x0800 wos only ff = empty,  and from the bootloader flashing one app and it wos written it ofset and coruppted the perfials and lockbits aria = Hard brick !!!

-### Gecko APP = our NCP:
+### Gecko APP = "Billy EZSP":
 NCP app can being flashed from main bootloader with gbl files or with  J-tag / SWD with elf file @0x04000 (not recomended) or s37 file.
-My current used NCP [gbl](https://github.com/grobasoz/zigbee-firmware/blob/master/NCP_USW_MG1P132F256-115k2-V676.ebl) file its not accsepted bye the bootloader but the [s37](https://github.com/grobasoz/zigbee-firmware/blob/master/NCP_USW_MG1P132F256-115k2-V676.s37) version flashed over SWD works OK.
+My current NCP gbl file its not accsepted bye the bootloader but the s37 version flashed over SWD works OK.
+The "NCP_USW_115K2_S1_F256_676_PB14-PB15.s37" its EZSP version 6.7.6.0 and "NCP_USW_115K2_S1_F256_664_PB14-PB15.s37" its version 6.6.4.0.

-If all was going well your Mighty Gecko its sending "hallo world" in gecko lang...
+If all was going well your Mighty Gecko its transformed in to a "Billy EZSP" and sending "hallo world" in gecko lang...
 Windows with Extra PTTY:
 ```
 ▒▒�~